AmilaIndika789/Password_Generator/README.md

 # Password Generator

-A symbol password generator implemented using Python.
+A password generator implemented using Python.

 ## Instructions